 Taiga Forest Products Ltd. ("Old Taiga") in its English form (Produits Forestiers Taiga Ltee in its French form) was formed on October 1, 1984 through the amalgamation of Taiga Wood Products Ltd. (Produits de Bois Taiga Ltee) and Caneda Forest Products Ltd. pursuant to the Company Act (British Columbia).
 On May 26, 2005, Old Taiga entered into an arrangement agreement with a newly incorporated subsidiary of Old Taiga, Taiga Building Products Ltd. (Produits de Batiment Taiga Ltee in its French form), a company formed under the Business Corporations Act (British Columbia) (the "BCBCA"), which resulted in the Company acquiring all of the issued and outstanding common shares of Old Taiga ("Taiga Shares") in exchange for stapled units of the Company ("Stapled Units"), each comprised of one common share of the Company (a "Common Share") and one 14% subordinated note (a "Note"), issued under an indenture dated as of September 1, 2005 (the "Indenture"), all pursuant to an arrangement under the BCBCA (the "Arrangement") which became effective on September 1, 2005.
 The purpose of the Arrangement was to establish the Company as a publicly traded company carrying on, directly or indirectly, the business and operations of Old Taiga.
-After giving effect to the Arrangement, shareholders of Old Taiga, together with purchasers of the Stapled Units, owned all of the issued and outstanding Stapled Units of the Company, the Company owned all of the issued and outstanding Taiga Shares and Old Taiga became a whollyowned subsidiary of the Company.
-The details of the Arrangement are described in the Company's management information circular dated May 27, 2005 (the "2005 Information Circular"), a copy of which is filed under the Company's SEDAR profile at www.sedar.com.
 References to the "Company" or "Taiga" in this AIF may refer to Old Taiga, where applicable.